evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 -----------------------------

-From within the Evennia ``game`` directory (``evennia/game/``, if you followed the Subversion instructions above) type the following to trigger the automatic creation of an empty ``settings.py`` file.
+From within the Evennia ``game`` directory (``evennia/game/``, if you followed the Mercurial instructions above) type the following to trigger the automatic creation of an empty ``settings.py`` file.

 ::